 A craving for some spice brought me today to a spicy chickpea dish, commonly sold as street food in India.
 It is a dish that is full of flavours found thoughout India.

 It’s a snack, really.
 Generally eaten at room temperature, it is one of the wonderful chat (chaat) dishes so integrated into the varied cuisines of India.
 It is an amazing tease of contrasts.
 Sour yet sweet.
 The bite of onion with the smoothness of chickpeas and potato.
 The mineralisation of rock salt with the tartness of mango powder and lime juice.
 It is an amazing dish.

-- Then read about Chat Masala, the spice powder used to make this wonderful and simple dish: Chat Masala.
+- Chaat Masala, the spice powder used to make this wonderful and simple dish: Chaat Masala.

-- Then look at the guy on Kovalam Beach selling Channa Chaat.
+- See the guy on Kovalam Beach selling Channa Chaat.

 The word chat or chaat means to lick and the word masala means spice mix in Hindi.
 So generally, the word chat is used for a collection of savoury and highly spicy snacks that would make you lick /smack your lips – if that was acceptable in Indian etiquette.

 A note on ingredients

 Chat dishes are distinguished by the Chat Masala spice mix that is used to impart the spicy flavour to the main ingredient.
 You can buy this, but it can be home made.
 You can read how here.

 Jaggery is a palm sugar commonly used in India and SE Asia.
 You can substitute brown sugar.